happyhorseskull/you-can-datamosh-on-linux/README.md

 https://vimeo.com/87545616

-The mosh works out of the box but I left extensive notes in program to help you use it.
+The mosh works out of the box but I left extensive notes in the program to help you use it and understand what's happening.

 Good luck, friends!